xerta555/Detach-Files/repo/README.md

  <a href=https://t.me/Detach_gms_apps><img src="https://img.shields.io/badge/Telegram-Channel-blue.svg?longCache=true&style=flat-square"></a></p><br />

 <h3 align=center>Introduction</h3>
-<h4 align=center>This Module is a portage of the original MOD created by hinxnz - <a href="https://forum.xda-developers.com/member.php?u=1909299">XDA thread/OP</a> to works as a Magisk module for Android, so all credits to him/her<h4>
+<h4 align=center><b>INFO:</b>This Module is a portage of the original MOD created by hinxnz - <a href="https://forum.xda-developers.com/member.php?u=1909299">XDA thread/OP</a> to works as a Magisk module for Android, so all credits to him/her<h4>

 <h4>Short explanation:</h4>
-<h5>With this MOD, you can "detach" app(s) from Google Play Store automatic update, it completly hide the update in the "My games and applications", so no more boring Play Store notification about an update available for your selected app(s)!<br /></h5>
+<h5>With this MOD, you can "detach" app(s) from your Google Play Store automatic update, it completly hide the update in the "My games and applications" section.
+So you willn't see your detached apps from your Play Store updates pending!<br /></h5>

 <b>Compatibility</b>
-- Magisk v15.1 to v19
+- Magisk v15.1 to lastest
 - All Android device from Lollipop to Pie
+- Magisk Manager & TWRP
 - Substratum themes for Play Store

 ------------------------------------------------------------------------------------

-<h5><b>Warning</b>: In a minority of cases, this MOD can purely break the Play Store app, so please backup your phone before setup this MOD on your phone.
+<h5><b>Warning</b>: In a very minority of cases, this MOD can purely break the Play Store app, so please backup your phone before setup this MOD on your phone.
 Thank you for your understanding.</h5>

 ------------------------------------------------------------------------------------

 ## 2 ways to add apps in hiding feature:
-- <b>Detach.txt</b> file for <b>Google common's apps</b> and some others
+- <b>Detach.txt</b> file for <b>Google common's apps</b> and some others common ones
 - <b>detach.custom</b> file for any other apps
 <br />

 ------------------------------------------------------------------------------------

-#### Terminal features:
+#### Terminal features (main features):
 - Instant detaching: instantly detaching your favorites app(s)
 - Add app(s): detach new app(s)
 - Remove app(s): attach again app(s) to Play Store updates